d-krupke/cpsat-primer/README.md

 ### Multiplication, Division, and Modulo

-Quite often, your problem will require some more complex arithmetic operations than just sums.
-For example, the rental costs of a set of trucks is the number of trucks times the number of days times the daily rental cost.
-Here, the first two factors are variables, thus, it would be a quadratic expression.
-If you would try to multiply two variables in CP-SAT, you would get an error because `add` will only accept linear expressions, i.e., a sum of variables and only multiplication by constants is allowed.
-However, CP-SAT also support multiplication, division, and modulo operations.
-Analogous to `abs`, `max`, and `min`, you have to create an auxiliary variable that represents the result of the operation.
+In practical problems, you may need to perform more complex arithmetic operations than simple additions.
+Consider the scenario where the rental cost for a set of trucks is calculated as the product of the number of trucks, the number of days, and the daily rental rate.
+Here, the first two factors are variables, leading to a quadratic expression.
+Attempting to multiply two variables directly in CP-SAT will result in an error because the `add` method only accepts linear expressions, which are sums of variables and constants.
+However, CP-SAT supports multiplication, division, and modulo operations.
+Similar to using `abs`, `max`, and `min`, you must create an auxiliary variable to represent the result of the operation.

 ```python
 model = cp_model.CpModel()